TierMobility/frontend-challenge/README.md

 _“As a user I want to shorten my long url and be able to copy it into clipboard to post it on a social platform (e.g. Twitter).”_

-## Frontend challenge
+## Challenge

-In this challenge we’re asking you to create a user interface to shorten urls so,
+In this challenge, we’re asking you to create a user interface to shorten URLs so,

-If you are a **full stack developer**, please, reuse the **shiny backend service** you created.
+If you are a **front end developer**,  please use the [Bitly API](https://dev.bitly.com/api-reference#operation/createBitlink) for the backend part.

-If it’s not the case don’t feel bad and just use the [Bitly API](https://dev.bitly.com/api-reference#operation/createBitlink).
 In order to use the bitly API you need an `Authentication token`, which you will put in the environment variables (`.env`) of the project.

+If you are a **full stack developer**, please tackle both backend and frontend part of the challenge, each of course only to the extent possible within the given time frame.

 Bonus points: